gsbdarc/rf_bootcamp_2025/docs/day2.md

 This runs a script that's located in the ./venv/bin directory called `activate`.
 The `bin` directory doesn't mean like, a literal bin.
 It's short for `bin`ary, things that can be executed as programs, as opposed to data or configuration files.

-[!TIP]
+{: .tip}
-**Tip:** You will know the activation was successful when you see (venv) at the beginning of your terminal prompt.
+>**Tip:** You will know the activation was successful when you see (venv) at the beginning of your terminal prompt.
 This indicates that the virtual environment is active.

 5. Check which Python version is being used in your virtual environment: